Cluster Single Sign-on (SSO) using JSON Web Tokens (JWTs)

 CockroachDB clusters allow users to authenticate with Single Sign-on (SSO), both to the DB Console, and for SQL client access.

-Cluster single sign-on (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB Cloud or Self-Hosted) with the full security of single sign-on (SSO), and the choice of a variety of cloud-based or customer-managed identity providers (IdPs).
+Cluster single sign-on (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB Cloud or self-hosted) with the full security of single sign-on (SSO), and the choice of a variety of cloud-based or customer-managed identity providers (IdPs).

 Note:

-Cluster single sign-on for the DB Console is supported on Self-Hosted, Enterprise and Advanced clusters.
-Standard and CockroachDB Basic clusters do not support cluster single sign-on.
-However, both CockroachDB Standard and CockroachDB Basic clusters can use Cluster Single Sign-on (SSO) using ccloud and the CockroachDB Cloud Console.
+Cluster single sign-on for the DB Console is supported on CockroachDB Enterprise and Advanced clusters.
+CockroachDB Standard and Basic clusters do not support cluster single sign-on and do not have access to the DB Console.
+However, both CockroachDB Standard and CockroachDB Basic clusters can use Cluster Single Sign-on (SSO) to authenticate to the ccloud command-line interface and to the CockroachDB Cloud Console.

 The page describes how to configure a cluster for cluster single sign-on using JWTs and then how users can authenticate using the JWTs.
 If you're a user ready to sign in to the DB Console with JWTs, you can skip the configuration section: